 Four Winds recognizes the challenges our schools face as they figure out how best to serve students during this pandemic.
-And we understand that CDC guidelines restrict volunteers from entering the school building.
+And we understand that CDC guidelines may restrict volunteers from entering the school building.
+To protect our communities, we encourage all those eligible to get vaccinated as recommended by the CDC and state/local health officials; all Four Winds educators are fully vaccinated.
 The Nature Program as it has traditionally been presented will not be offered this year.
 However, here are three options for schools wanting to continue the positive school/parent/community partnerships that the Nature Program provides AND get students outside as much as possible.

 Option 1: The Nature Program All Out – We will be leading an all outdoors version of our Nature Program.
 This includes: an initial session to introduce volunteers to strategies for outdoor exploration within CDC guidance, our modified volunteer training workshops – now presented all outside, teaching materials, and password access to online resources including Nearby Nature from Home for at-home extensions of in-person lessons.
 Click here for more information about The Nature Program All Out.